Study Software Development

 Software Development Major

-When studying software development in the United States, you will study the scientific and mathematical basis of computer software, and learn a number of different programming languages and how to design, analyze, and maintain software.
+When studying software development in the United States, you will study the scientific and mathematical basis of computer software, learn a number of different programming languages, and how to design, analyze, and maintain software.
 You will take classes in both computer science and computer engineering and learn all aspects of designing, building, and revising large, complicated software systems.
 You may also choose to intern off-campus at a software company, which will allow to you gain real-world experience in the software development field, increasing your chances of employment following graduation.

 Your experience as a software development major depends largely on the type of program in which you are enrolled.
-If your program is in an engineering department, you’ll learn more about the hardware issued that affect software; if you enroll in a program based in a computer science department, you will focus more on theory and math.
+If your program is in an engineering department, you’ll learn more about the hardware issues that affect software; if you enroll in a program based in a computer science department, you will focus more on theory and math.

 You may also be required to complete a senior project or capstone course in your final year.
 This project generally involves software development in teams, and allows you and your teammates to put your knowledge to practical use.
 In some cases, outside companies will sponsor these projects, presenting students with real problems that are in need of a solution.
 This is a great way to establish yourself in the professional software development world before graduation.